 The Pennsport neighborhood typifies the culture of South Philadelphia.
 The community takes pride in the appearance and safety of their streets.
 It is known for unified residents and a real sense of community.
-The diverse residents maintain a family friendly atmosphere, which allows local events for the neighborhood’s youth.
+The diverse residents maintain a family-friendly atmosphere, which allows local events for the neighborhood’s youth.
 The architectural elegance and natural beauty blends into a quaint and picturesque landscape.

 The small stretch of 2nd street, known to locals as “two street” – is the home of the Mummer museum, many Mummer private clubs, homes of Mummers and the terminus and after party of the New Year’s Day parade.

-The area is filled with hidden culinary treasures and it seems that you discover a delicious restaurant or cafe around every corner.
-Nightlife in Pennsport is low-key allowing residents to indulge and relax in comforting locales with friends and loved ones.
+The area is filled with hidden culinary treasures, and it seems that you discover a delicious restaurant or cafe around every corner.
+Nightlife in Pennsport is low-key, allowing residents to indulge and relax in comforting locales with friends and loved ones.

-Over recent years, the neighborhood has experienced a multitude of improvement efforts that have beautified the area and added new, green spaces and parks.
-Pennsport is an amazing neighborhood that truly sets an example of how beautiful and unified the Philadelphia community is.
+Over recent years, Pennsport has experienced a multitude of improvement efforts that have beautified the area, including the addition of new luxury real estate, and lush green spaces and parks.
+Pennsport is an excellent neighborhood with a ton of beautiful houses for sale.
+It’s a beloved area that truly sets an example of how beautiful and unified the Philadelphia community is.

 Percentage change from latest quarter vs same time period previous year

-Data compiled using 2nd quarter 2019 data vs. same period from 2018
+Data compiled using 3rd quarter 2019 data vs. same period from 2018

 Pennsport is a district within the South Philadelphia portion of Philadelphia.
 The region is the home for a large group of Irish Americans who work in the vicinity.
 Pennsport is bounded on the west by Passyunk Square.
 The Delaware River comprises the eastern edge.
-Queen Village lies to the north while Whitman lies to the south.
+Queen Village lies to the north, while Whitman lies to the south.
 About 26,000 people live in the district.